Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Kinematic Model and Problem Statement

+Due to the limitation on the steering mechanism of nonholonomic robots, the trajectory curvature is subject to an upper bound, known as the curvature constraint.
+For kinematics depicted by \eqref{nonholonomic kinematics}, the curvature constraint is written as

-where $\kappa$ is the curvature of robot's trajectory and $\bar{\kappa}$ is the maximum curvature.
+where $\kappa$ is the curvature of robot's actual trajectory and $\bar{\kappa}$ is the maximum curvature.
 Additionally, the minimum turning radius of the nonholonomic robot is denoted by

-In the following sections, we propose a motion planning algorithm and conduct rigorous analysis based on the aforementioned kinematic model.
-This model captures the essential constraints and serves as a foundation extendable to more complex robotic systems, such as UGVs with Ackermann steering geometry and fixed-wing UAVs with banking turn control featuring cruising speed constraints in our experiments.
+The above kinematic model captures the essential constraints for us to conduct rigorous analysis of the algorithm to be proposed, and serves as a foundation extendable to more complex robotic systems.
+The experiment results demonstrate that the proposed method is applicable to UGVs with Ackermann steering geometry and fixed-wing UAVs with banking turn control featuring cruising speed constraints.